BitD-Philly/bitd-philly.github.io/all_collections/_factions/the_billhooks.md

 ## The War of Sevens

-Under [Erin](npcs#erin)'s lead, the Billhooks allied with the [Seventh Tower Consortium](factions#seventh-tower-consortium) against the Nameless during the War of Six Towers.
+Under [Erin](npcs#erin)'s lead, the Billhooks allied with the [Seventh Tower Consortium](factions#seventh-tower-consortium) against the Nameless during the War of Sevens.
 Major events include the battle for the docks and the escape of Tarvul.

 The Nameless coordinated with the [Red Sashes](factions#the-red-sashes) during the Battle of the Docks to undermine the Billhooks and stop their interference with the [Fog Hound](factions#the-fog-hounds) smugglers.
 While the Red Sashes staged a daring battle as a distraction, the Nameless smuggled evidence of the Billhooks' illicit sales of lightning wall materials into their headquarters through means of false Seventh Tower deliveries, false meat deliveries, and ghost door shenanigans.
 The Nameless were also able to exploit the existing tensions within the Billhooks due to the succession conflict, causing significant internal fighting under the pressure of the battle.
 Along with the additional scrutiny and journalistic interest in the lightning wall sabotage, the Billhooks were dissuaded from further interfering in the Fog Hounds' business[^dock-battle].